davedoescode/react-pong/README.md

 # react-pong
-The Atari Classic game of pong, made in React.
+The 1972 Atari Classic - Pong (made with React)